 The northern façade is dominated by the twin minarets that give the monument its name.
-The twenty-six meter tall brick minarets are each fluted with sixteen semicircles, the continuation of an architectural tradition with its origins in the Central Asian Qarakhanid dynasty.
+The twenty-six meter tall brick minarets are each fluted with sixteen flanges, the continuation of an architectural tradition with its origins in Central Asia.
 Each minaret sits on an octagonal base set atop a square pier.
 These piers frame the entryway and the monumental portal that projects (in plan) from the north wall.
 Each pier is carved in relief at the top and the base, with a main structure of plain-faced stone.
 The upper carving is a calligraphic medallion set in a square, with inscriptions naming Allah, the Prophet and the four Caliphs.
 The base is decorated in deep relief with a palm tree which springs from its roots of intertwined dragons and supports a double-headed eagle.
 The entire façade is similar to the Gök Madrasa in Sivas with carved floral motifs adorning the portal and a fountain to the left of the entrance.

 Aslanapa, Oktay.
 1971.
 Turkish Art and Architecture.
 New York: Praeger, 134-35